mlflow/mlflow/docs/source/llms/gateway/index.rst

 .. warning::

-    The MLflow AI Gateway is a new, **experimental feature**.
-It is subject to modification, feature improvements, or feature removal without advance notice.
+    The MLflow AI Gateway is deprecated and will be replaced by the deployments API in a future release.
+    See :ref:`gateway-deprecation` for more information.

 The MLflow AI Gateway service is a powerful tool designed to streamline the usage and management of various large language model (LLM) providers, such as OpenAI and Anthropic, within an organization.